As we have seen, pairs provide a primitive “glue” that we can use to

 This definition uses the extended

-described in Footnote 78.
+version of map described in Footnote 78.

 85